Korkmatik/Simple-Contacts-Manager/README.md

 <img src="screenshots/menu.png" width="50%"/>

 # What I've learned
-- Using the State Design Pattern to make the diffrent states of the UI.
+- Using the State Design Pattern
 - Managing Data in a database with JDBC
+- Implementing CRUD operations